pustotnik/zenmake/docs/config-actions.rst

         *Supported languages*: C, C++.

-        Check existence of C/C++ headers from list in the ``names``.
+        Check existence of C/C++ headers from the ``names`` list.

-        Parameter ``defname`` is a name of a define to set for your code when the test is over.
+        The ``defname`` parameter is a name of a define to set for your code when the action is over.
 By default the name for each header is generated in the form 'HAVE_<HEADER NAME>=1'.
 For example, if you set 'cstdio' in the ``names`` then the define 'HAVE_CSTDIO=1' will be generated.
         If you set 'stdio.h' in the ``names`` then the define 'HAVE_STDIO_H=1' will be generated.

-        Parameter ``defines`` can be used to set additional C/C++ defines to use in compiling of the test.
+        The ``defines`` parameter can be used to set additional C/C++ defines to use in compiling of the action.
-        These defines will not be set for your code, only for the test.
+        These defines will not be set for your code, only for the action.

-        Task parameters :ref:`toolchain<buildconf-taskparams-toolchain>`,
+        The :ref:`toolchain<buildconf-taskparams-toolchain>`,
         :ref:`includes<buildconf-taskparams-includes>`
+        and :ref:`libpath<buildconf-taskparams-libpath>` task parameters
-        and :ref:`libpath<buildconf-taskparams-libpath>` affect this type of action.
+        affect this type of action.

     ``do`` = ``check-libs``
         *Parameters*: ``names`` = [], ``fromtask`` = True, ``defines`` = [],